 Detect beats and auto-edit

-Select your audio track, click Detect Beats, then choose what you want: markers only, auto-edit with clips, speed ramps, or zoom effects.
+Select your audio track, click Detect Beats, then choose what you want: markers only, or auto-edit your clips onto the timeline with smart cut patterns and AI mood matching.
 Pulse Edit handles the rest.

 Frequently Asked Questions